Find Top-Rated Heat Pump Installation Contractors in USA

 SEER (Seasonal Energy Efficiency Ratio)

 SEER measures the cooling efficiency of a heat pump during the cooling season.
-Higher SEER means greater efficiency and lower energy bills.
+Like HSPF, a higher SEER rating indicates a more efficient system.

 Refrigerant

 Refrigerant is a special fluid that circulates through the system to absorb and release heat.
-It is essential for the heat transfer process that allows a heat pump to both heat and cool your home.
+Different types of refrigerants are used, and some are more environmentally friendly than others.

 Air Handler

-The air handler is the indoor unit of a heat pump system.
-It moves heated or cooled air through the ductwork and into your living spaces.
+The air handler is the part of the system located inside your home.
+It moves heated or cooled air throughout the building.

 Compressor